youxiberlin/microservice-translator/README.md

 ![postman](./assets/posman-example1.png)

-**NOTE:** The file must to be a text file and the content must follow the following format.
+**NOTE:** The file must be a text file and the content must follow the following format.

 Example of a text file `lengoo.txt`
 ```